Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Certified Unlearning Guaranatee for PNSGD

 \textbf{Without strong convexity. }Since Lemma~\ref{lma:SGLD_unlearning_metric} also applies to the convex-only case (i.e., $m=0$ so that $c=1$), repeating the same analysis leads to the following extension. \begin{corollary} Under the same setting as of Theorem~\ref{thm:SGLD_unlearning_1} but without strong convexity (i.e., $m=0$).
 When we additionally assume $T$ is sufficiently large so that $y_0^0=M(\mathcal{D})\sim \nu_{\mathcal{D}|\mathcal{B}}$.
 Then for any $\alpha>1$, and $\eta\leq \frac{1}{L}$, the output of the $K^{th}$ unlearning iteration satisfies $(\alpha,\varepsilon)$-RU, where

 \end{corollary}

 There are several remarks for Corollary~\ref{cor:converge_SGLU_vx_only}.
 First, the privacy loss now only decays linearly instead of exponentially as opposed to the strongly convex case.
 Second, $Z_\mathcal{B}$ now can grow linearly in training epoch $T$.
-As a result, the computational benefit of our approach compared to retraining may vanish in this scenario.
-We conjecture a better analysis is needed beyond strong convexity.
+As a result, the computational benefit of our approach compared to retraining may vanish for large $T$ such that $\frac{2\eta M T}{b}\geq 2R$.
+Nevertheless, the computational benefit against retraining persists for moderate $T$ such that $\frac{2\eta M T}{b}< 2R$.
+This condition can be met if the model learns reasonably well with moderate $T$ and the projection diameter $2R$ is not set to be extremely small.
+For example, with $2R=10, b=128, \eta=1$ and $M=1$, any training epoch $T<640$ will lead to $\frac{2\eta M T}{b}< 2R$.
+Still, we conjecture a better analysis is needed beyond strong convexity.